 What is a hepatitis B vaccine?

-HBV can be an opportunistic infection (OI) of HIV.
-An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+HBV can be an (OI) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.
 To learn how HIV and HBV infection are connected, read the HIVinfo HIV and Hepatitis B fact sheet.

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the use of hepatitis B vaccines in people with HIV.

 What should I tell my health care provider before receiving a hepatitis B vaccine?